libis/opening_hours_cloudapp/README.md

 # opening_hours_cloudapp

-Alma Cloudapp as UI for opening_hours
+This Alma Cloudapp is a UI for the opening_hours API